 Rollovers from 401(k) plans to IRAs account for most IRA assets in the U.S. According to FINRA, more than 90% of the assets flowing into IRA accounts have traditionally come from rollovers, primarily from employer plans.i

-If you don’t already have an IRA account, you may be able to open an account online.
+If you don’t have an IRA account, you may be able to open one online.
 Once your account is set up, rolling over your 401(k) is a routine matter that should be handled by your plan administrator, although it may also take some effort on your part to provide all the necessary information.
-(See Rollovers: Moving Your 401k and Retirement Assets for more information.)
+(See Rollovers: Moving your 401k and retirement assets for more information.)

 If you choose to open an IRA with Thrivent Mutual Funds, make sure to select “Retirement Plan Rollovers” when choosing your account type.
 That way we’ll lead you through all the steps necessary to set up an IRA as well as provide help to make the request to your former employer to rollover the 401(k) assets.

-As with a rollover to another 401(k), when you roll over your 401(k) to an IRA account you can allocate your money to various funds or other available investment options .
+If you are rolling over your 401(k) to an IRA account, you can allocate your money to various funds or other available investment options .
 As part of the Thrivent Mutual Funds step-by-step online account establishment process, investors select the mutual funds in which they want to invest.

 An investor who holds employer stock in a former employer’s plan that has had significant appreciations should consider the negative tax consequences of rolling the stock to an IRA.
 If employer stock is transferred in-kind to an IRA, any appreciation would be taxed as ordinary income upon distribution.

 FINRA suggests that “the tax advantages of retaining employer stock in a non-qualified account should be balanced with the possibility that the investor may be excessively concentrated in employer stock.
+By holding the stock in a non-qualified account any appreciation in the employer stock in excess of the basis can be taxed at the more favorable long-term capital gains rates (ordinary income tax applies to basis, and potentially the 10% penalty).
 It can be risky to have too much employer stock in one’s retirement account; for some investors, it may be advisable to liquidate the holdings and roll over the value to an IRA, even if it means losing long-term capital gains treatment on the stock’s appreciation.”